Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning: Transferability Experiments

 Adversarial transferability refers to the phenomena in which adversarial examples generated to attack one model are also misclassified by a different model.
 Adversarial transferability studies have been done on a variety of machine learning models~\cite{Delving, mahmood2021robustness, xu2022securing}.
 However, to the best of our knowledge, adversarial transferability between different state-of-the-art defenses has not been conducted.
 This transferability property is of significant interest because a lack of transferability between different defenses may indicate a new way to improve adversarial robustnes.

-In Table~\ref{tbl:bestAttack} we show the different single defenses we analyze in this paper and the best attack on each of them from the set of attacks (MIM~\cite{MIM}, APGD~\cite{APGD} and MIME (proposed in this work).
-In Figure~\ref{fig:transferability} we visually show the transferability results of these attacks for CIFAR-10.
+In Table~\ref{tbl:bestAttack}, we show the different single defenses we analyze in this paper and the best single attack on each of them from the set of attacks (MIM~\cite{MIM}, APGD~\cite{APGD} and MIME (proposed in this work).
+In Figure~\ref{fig:transferability}, we visually show the transferability results of these attacks for CIFAR-10.
+The blue bars represent the transferability of adversarial examples generated using the best attack for BaRT models, the green bars represent adversarial examples generated using the best attack for TiT, the pink bars represent the adversarial examples generated using the best attack for FAT and lastly the purple bars represent the adversarial examples generated using SNNs.
 We give detailed discussions of these results in our supplementary material and briefly summarize of the key takeaways from these experiments.

-In general adversarial examples generated using the best attack on one defense \textit{do not} transfer well to other defenses.
+Adversarial examples generated using the best attack on one defense \textit{did not} transfer well to other defenses.
 For example, only $0.8\%$ of the adversarial examples generated by the BaRT-1 defense transfer to the FAT ViT defense.
 The average transferability for the 8 different defenses shown in Figure~\ref{fig:transferability} is only $21.62\%$ and there is no single model attack that achieves strong performance (i.e. $>50\%$) across all defenses.
 These results in turn motivate the development of a game theoretic framework for both the attacker and defender.
-For the attacker, this prompts the need to use multi-model attack like AE-SAGA that was proposed in Section~\ref{sec:attack}, as no single attack (APGD, MIM or MIME) is ubiquitous.
-For the defender these results highlight the opportunity to increase robustness by taking advantage of the low levels of transferability between defenses through the implementation of a randomized ensemble defense.
+For the attacker, this prompts the need to use multi-model attack like MAGE that was proposed in Section~\ref{sec:attack}, as no single attack (APGD, MIM or MIME) is ubiquitous.
+For the defender, these results highlight the opportunity to increase robustness by taking advantage of the low levels of transferability between defenses through the implementation of a randomized ensemble defense.